interlock-network/interlock-docs/docs/faq.md

 ### Is my browsing data private and confidential?

 Interlock respects our users’ privacy.
 You choose exactly what data to share with us.
-The more you share, the more $INTR you earn.
+The more you share, the more $ILOCK you earn.
 And you can always choose to share nothing at all!

 ### How do I get support?